 To understand more about the services visit the Dorset Council website.

 About Adult Social Care and Housing

-Adult Social Care are part of Dorset Council.
+Adult Social Care is part of Dorset Council.
 Adult social care supports people to achieve the important things in ways that are right for them; the activities of daily living, maintaining independence, enjoying social interaction, and playing a part in society.
 We also act on concerns that an adult is being abused or neglected.

 What is Our Dorset, Adult Social Care?

 This website has been developed by Dorset Council with the help of voluntary and community groups and by Dorset residents for Dorset residents.
 Find out more about our partners.

 We would like to say a big 'thank you' to everyone who has already been involved for their contributions.
 We listened to what you wanted and needed to help you stay independent.
 We hope we are providing an easy to use website of information, advice and guidance and a directory of local services.
 We want you to be able to navigate the social care and health systems, even when they are complex, and we want you to be able to find support in your local community.
 We will continue to develop the website with your input, we will add new information and online facilities.

 At Dorset Council, we are keen to ensure that a strengths-based approach is taken with those who come into contact with our services so that we can provide the right help, advice and support at the right time.

 A strengths-based approach is a collaborative approach between the individual and those working with them.
 The approach looks at an individual’s situation holistically; considering what is most important to them, their strengths and capabilities and their support network, in order to find the best ways to work towards meeting the needs of the individual.
 Needs can be met in a range of ways, such as:

 - existing relationships/support networks